johnulist/gocoin-prestashop/README.md

 The order status in the admin panel will be "Payment Accepted" when the order is placed and payment has been confirmed.

 #### Important Note:
-Version 1.0.0 of this plugin only supports US Dollars as the Base Currency.
+Version 1.3.4 of this plugin only supports US Dollars as the Base Currency.
 Please make sure your Currency is set to US Dollars.
 Support for additional currencies is coming soon.
+Also only one language English is supported.

 This plugin now supports Litecoin as well as Bitcoin